Why You Should Buy an Enterprise Customer Data Platform

 If you’ve ever spent too much time manually re-formatting your customer spreadsheets, you know that simply getting customer data is only the first step.
 You also need to standardize, clean and unify it quickly enough to actually respond to your audience’s interest in real time.
 And if you’re trying to do that manually, that’s a tall, tall order.

-Seek out CDPs that provide data cleansing, data normalization, data enrichment, and data deduplication.
+Seek out CDPs that provide data normalization, data enrichment, and data deduplication support.
 Start the conversation with these questions:

 - Does the CDP provide automated field mapping to ensure that incoming data is stored under the same labels, regardless of its source?